accoffin12/streaming-04-bonus-ACoffin/README.md

 > NW missouri State University | CSIS: 44671-80/81: Data Streaming | Dr. Case

 # Overview:
-Demonstrating the application of a Round Robin Schedule with RabbitMQ to analyisze MTA Subway Data.
+Demonstrating the application of a Round Robin Schedule with RabbitMQ to analyze MTA Subway Data.
 This project is a continued exploration into the MTA Data utilized in [streaming-03-bonus-acoffin](https://github.com/accoffin12/streaming-03-rabbitmq).
-By scheduling the CPU it maximizes the efficiency of the machine, while preventing deadlock.
+By scheduling the CPU it maximizes the efficiency of the machine while preventing deadlock.
 The objective is to break the tasks up according to specific processes outlined in a Consumer.
 Each Consumer will execute these tasks, one at a time.
 If there are two Consumers, Consumer1 will begin the task, while Consumer2 waits.
-However, rather than waiting the entirty of task completion, a quantum timer is implimented to each task, stipulating that each Consumer and Producer is aloted a specific amount of time.
-So if Consumer1 does not complete it's longer task, Consumer2 is able to take over, and once completed the Producer will send more messages.
+However, rather than waiting until the entirety of the task is completed, a quantum timer is implemented for each task, stipulating that each Consumer and Producer is allotted a specific amount of time.
+So if Consumer1 does not complete its longer task, Consumer2 can take over, and once completed the Producer will send more messages.

 ![FinalVersion2Consumers1Producer](ScreenShots/FinalVersion2Consumers1Producer.PNG)